 - Affordable: Signaturely is priced below industry standard, and its pricing is simple and straightforward.

-- User friendly: Signaturely can help your signees to draw, type, or upload their online signature and will guide them through the rest of the process.
+- User friendly: Signaturely can help your signees draw, type, or upload their online signature and guide them through the rest of the process.

 - Team collaboration: Your whole team can edit and review your documents to ensure quality.

-- Cloud-based integrations: So you can easily upload your documents from any online server.
+- Cloud-based integrations: You can easily upload your documents from any online server.

 - Faster service: Optimizing your documents for online signatures is as easy as uploading, adding signature fields, and sending them.